davisshaver/tech-docs/tools/github.md

 Code is developed on feature branches.
 Pull requests are where we discuss the development in progress, and determine whether a given feature branch is ready for merging to master.

 Please create your pull request as soon as you start work on a branch.
+If you are working on the pull request, assign it to yourself.
+If you're want feedback or a #reviewmerge from someone else, assign the pull request to them.

 When creating a branch, please use the following naming structure: <code>(number of original Github issue)-followed-by-keywords-describing-the-project</code>.